“Our Facebook, who art on the Internet, followed be thy pages . . . “ Facebook prayers are a thing now, right?

 Social media is like any other technology, a device capable of good or ill.
 It’s a tool to be wielded well or to hinder the real work of living life wisely.
 Social media is a comfort to the shut-in, and a means to share everyday joys; it is also the latest platform for fears and fools to find expression.

 What was formerly the province of what was called a “prayer closet” is now an opportunity to broadcast our prayers around the world in search of someone who will hear.
 Prayer has always been difficult because we have so often felt alone—in the very place we are told to pour out our hearts before God.
 In prayer, when we meet the silence of God, we usually fill the silence with our own words.
 With social media, others will fill the silence for us.

 We go to social media to know we are not alone.
 We post our Facebook prayers because we will certainly get some kind of answer.

 TYPICAL OF FACEBOOK PRAYERS: You guys!
 I’m going in for a job interview today.
 Please pray that I get this job because I really need it.

 - You’ve got this!

 - Don’t worry: God’s in control.

 These answers, well-meaning but completely powerless, feel better than no answer at all, which is what we often think we get from God.
 Traditional prayer is the place we bump into the silence of God.
-Cyberprayer is how we fill the void apart from the still small voice of the Spirit.
+Facebook prayers are how we fill the void apart from the still small voice of the Spirit.

 It’s true: there are plenty of examples of God’s people praying together, rallied by social media, and miracles have followed.
 In a world of a billion-plus Facebook users, this should not surprise us.
 But daily, and in ways uncounted, we have turned to social media because we are sure of [getting] some answer—any answer—which we can see and hear.